ydsf16/PnP_Solver/README.md

 # PnP Solver
-##  Personal implementations of solvers for PnP problem, including DLT, P3P, and EPnP.
+##  Personal implementations of solvers for PnP problem, including DLT and EPnP.

 For **DLT** details, please refer to https://zhuanlan.zhihu.com/p/58648937